Terminal management via RS232 and API

 default via 10.160.0.1 dev eth0 proto dhcp metric 100

-Management of the video layout in a group conference when using the MCU function or in a point-to-point call if self-view is displayed (i.e., when the layout consists of 2 video windows).
-For more information on layouts, refer to the "Managing Layouts" section of the user documentation.
+Video layout management in group conferences using the MCU function or in a point-to-point call when self-view is displayed (i.e., a layout with 2 video windows).
+For more details on layouts, refer to the "Video Layout Management" section in the user documentation.

 | Parameter | Description |